 Each year the Law School receives a number of inquiries from prospective international students regarding opportunities at the Law School.
-The Law School offers a three-year J.D. program, a one-year LL.M. program, and a J.S.D. program for graduates of our LL.M. program who wish to write a dissertation supervised by a member of the faculty.
+The Law School offers a three-year JD program, a one-year LLM program, and a JSD program for graduates of a US LLM program who wish to write a dissertation supervised by a member of our faculty.
 The following information is a brief description of our programs.

-All applicants for the J.D. program must take the Law School Admission Test (LSAT), Graduate Record Examination(GRE), or Graduate Management Admission Test (GMAT) (see here for more information on the GMAT), unless you have earned your LLM degree from the University of Chicago Law School and are applying as a transfer student with advanced standing.
-International applicants who have already obtained an undergraduate law degree (one which would enable them to apply for admission to the bar in their own common law countries) or an LLM degree from another U.S. law school may apply to the J.D. program as a transfer student and request one year advance standing.
-Applicants requesting one year advanced standing must apply to the J.D. program through our transfer application process (instead of the regular J.D. application process) along with students who have completed the first year in another law school in the U.S. The transfer application process takes place in the spring and summer.
-Candidates interested in the J.D. program must obtain the J.D. application materials electronically through the Law School Admission Council (LSAC) Flexible Application.
+All applicants for the JD program must submit the Law School Admission Test (LSAT), Graduate Record Examination(GRE), or Graduate Management Admission Test (GMAT) (see here for more information on the GMAT), unless you have earned your LLM degree from the University of Chicago Law School and are applying as a transfer student with advanced standing.
+International applicants who have already obtained an undergraduate law degree (one which would enable them to apply for admission to the bar in their own common law countries) or an LLM degree from another U.S. law school may apply to the JD program as a transfer student and request one year advance standing.
+Applicants requesting one year advanced standing must apply to the J.D. program through our transfer application process (instead of the regular JD application process) along with students who have completed the first year in another law school in the U.S. The transfer application process takes place in the spring and summer.
+All candidates interested in the JD program must obtain the JD application materials electronically through the Law School Admission Council (LSAC) Flexible Application.

-The Law School offers a program for graduates of our Unites States LL.M. programs who wish to write a dissertation supervised by a member of the faculty.
-A full description of the J.S.D.
-Program and application process is available here.
+The Law School offers a program for graduates of United States LLM and JD programs who wish to write a dissertation supervised by a member of the faculty.
+Read a full description of the JSD Program and application process.

-To qualify for admission to the J.S.D program, candidates must ordinarily have maintained a strong academic record in their LL.M. coursework, must identify one or more faculty members who could supervise a dissertation, and must submit a dissertation proposal that in the opinion of the Graduate Studies Committee promises to result in a creditable contribution to legal scholarship.
-Once students have been admitted to the J.S.D. program, they must spend two years in residence at the Law School but may work on their dissertations in Chicago or anywhere else in the world.
+To qualify for admission to the JSD program, candidates must ordinarily have maintained a strong academic record in their LL.M. coursework, must identify one or more faculty members who could supervise a dissertation, and must submit a dissertation proposal that in the opinion of the Graduate Studies Committee promises to result in a creditable contribution to legal scholarship.
+Once students have been admitted to the J.S.D. program, they must spend two years in residence at the Law School but may work on their dissertations in Chicago or anywhere else in the world after that.
 They are expected to keep in close contact with their faculty sponsors.
 The J.S.D. degree will be awarded to students who have submitted a dissertation that is accepted by the faculty within five years of the start of the program.

 Financial assistance in the form of scholarship grants is available to international students, but the University does not have a loan program for students who are not United States citizens.
 Eligible non-U.S. citizens or non-permanent U.S. residents may be able to receive loans through alternative loan programs.
 Since scholarship resources are limited, international students, whether in the J.D. or LL.M. programs, should understand that they will be expected in most cases to provide for their own living expenses and a substantial portion of the Law School's tuition expense which is $66,651 for the 2019-2020 academic year.
 The tuition figure for 2020-2021 will be announced in April 2020.